Azure Reserved VM Instances (RIs)

 While Azure Reserved VM Instances offer prioritized capacity, they don't guarantee that capacity will be available for your VMs.
 The prioritized capacity will be for a VM SKU in the region, but it doesn't prioritize capacity for a specific availability set or VM Scale Set.
 In the event you need to deploy in a different region or change the size or family of your RI, Azure Reserved VM Instances offer industry-leading flexibility with the ability to exchange your purchase for any other Azure Reserved VM Instance that we offer.

 Instance size flexibility is a feature associated with Azure Reserved VM Instances.
 Instance size flexibility automatically applies the Reserved Instance savings to any VM that you use within the same region and within the same Azure RI ‘VM group’.
 Instance size flexibility can apply your RI purchases for the VMs that are not currently being used.
-For example, if you’ve purchased a D8s_v3 RI in the East US region and you are not currently running that VM, instance size flexibility will look to apply the 8-cores RI benefit to other Ds_v3 VMs running in the same East US region.
-That could be a combination of two 4-core VMs (D4s_v3) or covering half the cost of a single 16-core VM (D16s_v3).
+For example, if you’ve purchased a D8s_v3 RI in the East US region, instance size flexibility will look to apply the 8-cores RI benefit to any other Ds_v3 VMs running in the same East US region.
+That could be a combination of four 2-core VMs (D2s_v3) or two 4-core VMs (D4s_v3) or covering half the cost of a single 16-core VM (D16s_v3).
+The reserved instance discount is applied on first come – first served basis.
+Therefore, if usage for D2s_v3 comes to the billing system before D8s_v3 then the RI benefit will apply to D2s_v3.

 As a result, if you need to resize a VM or change the selection of a VM already part of a pre-paid RI, Azure can automatically apply your RI benefit across your existing VMs within the same ‘VM group’ and region.
 And you do not have to first return the RI to Microsoft or reset the RI period.
 Please refer to the documentation for a comprehensive overview.